-By understanding the potential problems of exercising on a full stomach, you can better understand the conditions in which empty stomach exercise is better.
+By understanding the potential problems of working out on a full stomach, you can better understand the conditions in which empty stomach exercise is better.
 Your own physique and health may dictate whether or not it's bad to work out on a full stomach.

-You may also feel nauseous.
+You may also feel nauseated.
 This can prohibit exercise or cut your workout short.
 Foods that are high in fat or fiber are the most likely to cause discomfort during an exercise session, since they take longer to digest than carbohydrates and other types of food.

 You may experience hives, coughing, wheezing, swelling of the face, hands and airways and itchiness.
 This is triggered by eating foods that you have an allergic sensitivity to before exercise.
 If you cannot pinpoint the food that is causing the reaction, your doctor may caution against eating anything six to eight hours before a workout.

 Fasting Before Exercise

-The Australian Institute of Sport points out that exercising on an empty stomach can help you burn more fat, since your body burns fat storage for energy rather than using food energy to sustain your exercise.
-Still, going without food for too long before a workout could leave you feeling malnourished and susceptible to dizziness, lightheadedness and even fainting.
+The American Council on Exercise points out that exercising aerobically or weight training on an empty stomach may help you burn more fat, since your body burns fat storage for energy rather than using food energy to sustain your exercise.
+Still, the dangers of working out on an empty stomach could leave you feeling malnourished and susceptible to dizziness, lightheadedness and even fainting.

 The happy medium between exercising on a full stomach and fasting before a workout is having a small but nutritious pre-workout snack that contains both protein and carbohydrates.
 For instance, cheese and whole wheat crackers, vegetables and hummus, or a protein smoothie can help give you the energy to sustain a healthy workout without making you feel sick.